 About 81% of students accepted to CLU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 540 and 620.
 Math scores were between 530 and 620.

-California Lutheran University Faculty
+Learn more about California Lutheran University admissions.